 - 14.5 - 15 oz Canned diced tomatoes

 - 2 TBSP Fresh Basil chopped

 - Heat onion & olive oil in large sauce pan over medium-low heat, and saute until translucent.
 Reduce heat to low.

 - Soak whole wheat bread with milk and squeeze out excess.
 Tear into small chunks and put into a mixing bowl with egg, garlic, garlic salt, onion, dried basil, dried oregano, and black pepper.
 Mix well until bread and seasonings are well combined with meat.

 - Form into small 1 inch in diameter balls.
-Turn heat in sauce pan up to medium and brown meat balls.4.
-Remove from pan and set aside.
+Turn heat in sauce pan up to medium and brown meat balls.
+Remove from pan when brown and set aside.